-After training as a gunner and bombardier Howard first served in the 8th Air Force in England.
+After training as a gunner Howard first served in the 8th Air Force in England.
 Here he was serving a different kind of mission.
 His first in service to his church and God, now, he was flying multiple missions as a crew member on a B-17 Flying Fortress in service to his country.
 Combat losses for the 8th in Europe were heavy.
 You had a higher percentage of being killed, wounded or captured while flying in the 8th than if you were a combat soldier on the front lines.

 Howard’s mother Annie would keep track of each mission.
 When she’d hear on the radio the 8th had made another bombing run in Germany she’d note it on a calendar and count down the missions her son would have to fly before returning home.
 Annie wrote, As the war went on year after year, the days even seemed everlasting….